AquaticChaos/AquaticChaos.github.io/README.md

 ## Welcome!
-I'm Jacob Palmer, alias AquaticChaos
+I'm Jacob Palmer, also known as AquaticChaos

 I'm a passionate Computer Information Systems student who loves creating innovative tech solutions through the use of databases and programming.
-Creating these helps me grow as a developer, furthering my skills in both the workforce and with personal projects.
+Creating these helps me grow as a developer, furthering my skills in both the workforce and with personal video game projects.

 While none of my personal projects are finished yet, I will update this portfolio when they are!